sass/sass/doc-src/SASS_CHANGELOG.md

 * Support importing files in paths with open brackets.

+* Fix `sass-convert`'s handling of rules with empty bodies when converting from CSS.

 ## 3.2.12

 * Add a couple missing `require`s, fixing some load errors, especially when